 - General – Various settings that don’t have a home elsewhere

-- GPS – Controls upload of tablet GPS position
+- GPS – Controls upload of the tablet GPS position

-- Gateway 1/2 – Settings for network-connected LoRa gateways
+- GW 1/2 – Settings for network-connected LoRa gateways

 - USB – Settings for the attached USB LoRa receiver